Tools for Organismal Research

 We developed a Course Undergraduate Research Experience (CURE) utilizing Caenorhabditis elegans chemotaxis assays to test how natural products are detected by heterospecific nervous systems.
 These experiments focus on ant-derived compounds and can be conducted in an undergraduate laboratory course, where new insights into interspecies interactions can be generated through genuine research experiences in a classroom setting.
 This assay is used in BIO161: Organismal Biology Lab and has resulted in several peer-reviewed publications with all students as co-authors.
 PMIDs: 38596360, 37008729, 32550506 Protocol

-Expressing exogenous genes with temporal and spatial specificity is a challenge with unusual research organisms.
+Expressing exogenous genes with temporal and spatial specificity is challenging with unusual research organisms.
 Here, we detail how to express exogenous genes from the electroporation of plasmids into the brain and muscle of poison frog tadpoles.
-This protocol is useful for expressing fluorescent reporters and other genes of interest.
+This protocol is useful for expressing fluorescent reporters and other genes of interest encoded on plasmids.
+This method has been published (PubMed).

 Using Morpholinos to Knockdown Proteins

 Knocking down the abundance of proteins of interest is important for functionally testing their role in biological processes.
 Here, we detail how to use morpholinos to knock down protein abundance in tadpole brain tissue.
 We also present a relatively inexpensive semi-quantitive dot blot method for assessing protein knockdown.
-This manuscript is currently in revision, but the protocol is already available on protocols.io.
-Ludington SC, Butler JM, Golde C, O'Connell LA.
-2023.
+While this manuscript is currently in revision, the protocol is available on protocols.io

 Frog Genomes